Planning a One Week Tuscany Trip? Good for you! Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your vacation!

 Our 7 Days in Tuscany Itinerary features some of the most stunning destinations in Italy.
 You will want to capture all that beauty with a proper travel camera.

-We recommend upgrading to a DSLR camera – like the Canon Rebel.
-It’s the camera we have used since we started traveling full time in 2014 and still believe it is one of the best cameras for budget travelers.
+We recommend upgrading to a DSLR – like the Canon Rebel.
+It’s what we’ve used since we started traveling full time in 2014 and still believe it is one of the best cameras for budget travelers.

 Day Bag